intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 cluster-serving-shutdown
 ```

-If you are using Docker, you could also run `docker rm` to stop them.
+If you are using Docker, you could also run `docker rm` to shutdown Cluster Serving.
 ### Model Inference
 We support Python API for conducting inference with Data Pipeline in Cluster Serving.
 We provide basic usage here, for more details, please see [API Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/APIGuide.md).
 #### Input and Output API